StrangeRanger/linux-security-scripts/CONTRIBUTING.md

 All commits should follow the [Conventional Commits](https://www.conventionalcommits.org) style.

-All commit types and aliases should fall under the ones listed in this [readme](https://github.com/pvdlg/conventional-changelog-metahub/blob/master/README.md#commit-types). _Ignore the emoji section_
+All commit types and aliases should fall under the ones listed [here](https://gist.github.com/StrangeRanger/b8153017fe8195a2d038890e28c9aa63).
+As a note, all commits prior to 2022-07-10 specifying `build`, should be regarded as `func`.

 ## Pull Request